zeropaper/x-band-catalog/README.md

     }
 </details>

+Make a commit and push to your `feature-js` branch.

 ### Step 6

 Repeat steps 4 and 5 for the albums of each bands.

+Make a commit and push to your `feature-js` branch.

 ### Step 7

 Sort the bands by their `name`.

+Make a commit and push to your `feature-js` branch.

 ### Step 8

 Sort the members by their `name`.

+Make a commit and push to your `feature-js` branch.

 ### Step 9

 Sort the albums by their `releaseYear`.

+Make a commit and push to your `feature-js` branch.

+Checkout your `master` branch, merge your `feature-js` branch in it and do a rebase.